 While we expect these automotive systems to improve our lives and reduce the risk of an accident, there is a dangerous margin for error.
 When those accidents do occur, victims can be left with extensive medical bills and a large amount of property damage.
 However, if you have been hurt in a crash caused by vehicle software failure, you may be able to recover the costs of your injuries, lost wages, mental anguish, and pain and suffering in an auto part product liability claim.

-To ensure a single cent is not left out of your case, reach out to Wingate, Russotti, Shapiro & Halperin, LLP.
+To ensure a single cent is not left out of your case, reach out to Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Automotive software failures are complicated cases and require a keen eye for detail to successfully litigate.
 But our New York car accident attorneys have more than 50 years of experience and are not afraid of a challenging case.
 Call us at (212) 986-7353 to schedule a free consultation and learn how we can represent you after a collision.